Parliament can do with some levity for now, but Rahul remains on thin ice: BJP on SC staying his conviction | Politics

 After the Supreme Court stayed Rahul Gandhi's conviction in a defamation case, the BJP on Friday said Parliament ''can do with some levity for now'' but the Congress leader continues to be on thin ice as several other criminal defamation cases are pending against him.

-In a big relief to Gandhi, the apex court stayed his conviction in the 2019 defamation case over his Modi surname remark, paving the way for restoring his Lok Sabha membership.
+In a big relief to Gandhi, the apex court stayed his conviction in the 2019 defamation case over his Modi surname remark, paving the way for the restoration of his Lok Sabha membership.

 The Lok Sabha Speaker can now revive his membership on his own or Gandhi can seek restoration of his status as an MP.